IMMUNIZATION

 To understand how vaccines work we must examine the immune system.
 Immunity is the ability of the body to recognize and tolerate what is “self” while getting rid of what is “non-self”.
 The body is equipped with the capacity to resist invasion by materials foreign to the body which are recognized as non-self.
 Following a first time exposure to foreign materials (antigens) which include microorganisms the cells of the immune system respond by developing antibodies, specific helper, and effector T lymphocytes (including cytokine-producing cells) and killer T cells which will help to get rid of the antigen.
 This reaction takes time and the organism would have caused disease before the immune system can eventually get rid of the organism.
 A few of these immune cells develop a state of immunological memory such that when a similar organism is encountered again they respond with faster production of antibodies that bind with greater avidity and cells that kill faster thus getting rid of the organism before it can cause disease.

-A Vaccine is any preparation which when administered is able to stimulate the immune system to produce specific responses that inactivate, destroys, or suppresses a given pathogen (microorganism).
-Thus vaccination is the administration of a vaccine for the prevention of disease while Immunization is the process of inducing immunity artificially.
-The two words are used interchangeably because vaccination leads to immunization.
+A Vaccine is any preparation which when administered is able to stimulate the immune system to produce specific responses that inactivate, destroy, or suppress a given pathogen (microorganism).
+Thus vaccination is the administration of a vaccine for the prevention of disease while Immunisation is the process of inducing immunity artificially.
+The two words are used interchangeably because vaccination leads to immunisation.
 Vaccination uses the concept of immunity by introducing materials that will induce immune response without causing disease and when an individual subsequently encounters the organism, he/she is able to mount an effective immune response to get rid of the organism without suffering the disease.

-Passive immunization is the administration of exogenously (outside the body of the recipient) preformed antibodies.
-The immunity produced by this type of immunization is temporary.
+Passive immunisation is the administration of exogenously (outside the body of the recipient) preformed antibodies.
+The immunity produced by this type of immunisation is temporary.

-Although vaccination should lead to immunization, this is not always the case.
+Although vaccination should lead to immunisation, this is not always the case.
 The determinants of immune response include

 - Chemical and physical state of the vaccine